Generalizing Lieb's Concavity Theorem via Operator Interpolation

 \section{Introduction}

 A fundamental result in the study of trace inequalities is the joint concavity of the function

-on $\mathbf{H}_n^+\times\mathbf{H}_m^+$, for any $K\in \mathbb{C}^{n\times m}$, $p,q\in(0,1], p+q\leq 1$, known as Lieb's Concavity Theorem \cite{LIEB1973267}.
+on $\mathbf{H}_n^+\times\mathbf{H}_m^+$, for any $K\in \mathbb{C}^{n\times m}$, $p,q\in[0,1], p+q\leq 1$, known as Lieb's Concavity Theorem \cite{LIEB1973267}.
 Here $\mathbf{H}_n^+$ is the convex cone of all $n \times n$ Hermitian, positive semidefinite matrices.
-This theorem answered affirmatively to an important conjecture by Wigner, Yanase and Dyson \cite{wigner1963information} in information theory.
-It also led to Lieb's three-matrix extension of the Golden-Thompson inequality, which was then used by Lieb and Ruskai \cite{doi:10.1063/1.1666274} to prove the strong subadditivity of quantum entropy.
+This theorem answered affirmatively an important conjecture by Wigner, Yanase and Dyson \cite{wigner1963information} in information theory.
+It also led to Lieb's three-matrix extension of the Golden--Thompson inequality, which was then used by Lieb and Ruskai \cite{doi:10.1063/1.1666274} to prove the strong subadditivity of quantum entropy.

 In this paper, we generalize Lieb's concavity theorem from trace to a class of homogeneous matrix functions.
-In particular, we prove that the function
+In particular, we will prove that the function